 The General Assembly should allow significant diversity among municipal charters and not impose uniformity.
-Charter amendments requested by the local governing body should be supported by state government.

-The General Assembly should promote the sharing of the economic, social, cultural, fiscal and educational benefits and burdens of urbanization and gentrification among all local governments involved.
+The General Assembly should promote the sharing of the economic, social, cultural, fiscal and educational benefits and burdens of urbanization among all local governments involved.

 The addition of sub-state and special district governments should be controlled.
 New districts should not be created by the General Assembly unless local governments are unable to furnish services.
 In addition, no sub-state districts, including planning district commissions, should be granted real or quasi-legislative authority to undertake other functions except when expressly directed by their member jurisdictions, including those towns not directly represented in the entity.